etalli/dotfiles/README.md

 ## Installation Scripts

+The original files are stored in ~/etc/dotfiles to manage with github.
 * [install.sh](install.sh) - Creates symbolic links for dotfiles from `$HOME/etc/dotfiles` to `$HOME/`
 * [brew.sh](brew.sh) - Homebrew package installation